gustavo-hillesheim/Spring-Annotations/README.md

 # Spring-Annotations

-Spring Annotations (also reffered to as HAS) is an Java library for generating controllers, services and repositories for CRUD and Authentication operations of Spring Boot applications.
+Spring Annotations (also reffered to as HAS) is a Java library for generating controllers, services and repositories for CRUD and Authentication operations of Spring Boot applications.

 ## @CRUD and @Endpoint Example
 ```